by Linda Walleshauser, on Jul 25, 2022 8:15:00 AM

 The laws for payroll deductions in New York are relatively straightforward.
 Generally, employers are only able to deduct pay from an employee’s wage in the following instances:

-• The deduction is related to the recovery of overpayment that is due to an employer error
+- Recovering overpayment that is due to an employer error

-• The deduction is voluntarily authorized, in writing, by the employee
+- The deduction is voluntarily authorized, in writing, by the employee

-• Such deductions are limited to payments for:
+- Such deductions are limited to payments for:

-• Insurance premiums
+- Insurance premiums

-• Pension or health and welfare benefits
+- Pension or health and welfare benefits

-• Payments or dues to a labor organization
+- Payments or dues to a labor organization

-• Discounted parking or discounted passes that entitle the employee to use mass transit
+- Discounted parking or discounted passes that entitle the employee to use mass transit

 There are relatively infinite other instances in which an employer is not allowed to deduct pay from an employee.
 However, there are some instances where employers commonly make the mistake of deducting pay, these include but are not limited to:

-• The purchase of tools, equipment, and attire required for work
+- The purchase of tools, equipment, and attire required for work

-• Recouping of unauthorized expenses
+- Recouping of unauthorized expenses

-• Repayment of employer losses, including for spoilage and breakage, cash shortages, and fines or penalties incurred by the employer through the conduct of the employee
+- Repayment of employer losses, including for spoilage and breakage, cash shortages, and fines or penalties incurred by the employer through the conduct of the employee

-• Fines or penalties for tardiness, excessive leave, misconduct, or quitting without notice
+- Fines or penalties for tardiness, excessive leave, misconduct, or quitting without notice

 New York Overtime

-According to New York Overtime Law, employers must typically pay employees 1.5 times their regular rate of pay for all work over 40 hours in a week.
+According to New York Overtime Law, employers must typically pay employees 1.5 times the regular rate of pay for all work over 40 hours in a week.
 If an employee’s rate of pay differs at times, then use the average as the regular rate of pay.

 Overtime Exceptions

+However, New York's salary threshold is actually higher than the new exempt salary thresholds for FLSA.
 For salaried professionals, executives, and administrative staff whose weekly salary is 75 times the minimum wage rate, overtime is not required.

 Overtime payment requirements in New York also do not apply to:

-• Federal, state, and local government employees
+- Federal, state, and local government employees

-• Bona fide professional, administrative, and executive employees
+- Bona fide professional, administrative, and executive employees

-• Outside sales personnel
+- Outside sales personnel

-• Students employed by religious, educational, or charitable institutions
+- Students employed by religious, educational, or charitable institutions

-• Students working for sororities, fraternities, college clubs, and dormitories
+- Students working for sororities, fraternities, college clubs, and dormitories

-• Farm laborers
+- Farm laborers

-• Physically or mentally impaired individuals working for religious, educational, or charitable institutions
+- Physically or mentally impaired individuals working for religious, educational, or charitable institutions

-• Casual babysitters and companions
+- Casual babysitters and companions

-• Taxi cab drivers
+- Taxi cab drivers

-• Bona fide volunteers
+- Bona fide volunteers

-• Apprentices and learners
+- Apprentices and learners

-• Member of religious orders (such as duly ordained, commissioned, or licensed ministers, priests, rabbis, sextons, or Christian science readers)
+- Member of religious orders (such as duly ordained, commissioned, or licensed ministers, priests, rabbis, sextons, or Christian science readers)

-• Summer camp employees working for religious, educational, or charitable institutions
+- Summer camp employees working for religious, educational, or charitable institutions

-• Youth camp staff counselors
+- Youth camp staff counselors

 Wage Payment Timing and Pay Periods in New York